-There are several websites that are either subscription or pay-per-view (PPV) using purchased "credits" - investigate the options on the relevant pages of each site.
+There are several websites that you are going to have to pay for to further your Irish research, either by buying a subscription or paying-per-view (PPV) using purchased "credits" - investigate the options on the relevant pages of each site.

 Northern Ireland Only

-- GRONI = PPV site for civil registrations of births, marriages and deaths.
+- GRONI = General Record Office of Northern Ireland PPV site for civil registrations of births, marriages and deaths.
 You will have to register and purchase at least 1 credit to be able to search the indexes.
 There are some quirks to the site so be sure to read the search advice carefully.
 I've made my own observations at "NI BMDs - GRONI v the rest" and Chris Paton has plenty to say about the site under the GRONI label on his blog, British Genes.

 - Emerald Ancestors and the Ulster Historical Foundation are both commercial sites that appear to have the usual BMD records and their own unique offerings.
-I've not really used either site much and with the launch of the GRONI site for BMDs, study what else they have on offer to decide whether they are good value for you.
+I've not really used either site much and with the launch of the GRONI site for BMDs, I recommend that you study what else they have on offer to decide whether they are good value for you.